singleron-RD/scsnp/docs/usage.md

 Note that the choice of VM size depends on your quota and the overall workload during the analysis.
 For a thorough list, please refer the [Azure Sizes for virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes).

-## Running in the background

-Nextflow handles job submissions and supervises the running jobs.
-The Nextflow process must run until the pipeline is finished.

-The Nextflow `-bg` flag launches Nextflow in the background, detached from your terminal so that the workflow does not stop if you log out of your session.
-The logs are saved to a file.

-Alternatively, you can use `screen` / `tmux` or similar tool to create a detached session which you can log back into at a later time.
-Some HPC setups also allow you to run nextflow within a cluster job submitted your job scheduler (from where it submits more jobs).

 ## Nextflow memory requirements